Generic Name: moxifloxacin (mox-i-FLOX-a-sin hye-droe-KLOR-ide) (Oral route)

 Chemical Class: Moxifloxacin

-Uses For Avelox
+Uses for Avelox

 Moxifloxacin is used to treat bacterial infections in many different parts of the body.
 It is also used to treat and prevent plague (including pneumonic and septicemic plague).

 Moxifloxacin belongs to the class of medicines known as quinolone antibiotics.
 It works by killing bacteria or preventing their growth.
 However, this medicine will not work for colds, flu, or other virus infections.